 Figure 1.1 Silicon nanowires in a harp-like array.
-Due to the clamping of the single-crystal silicon bars at each end, and the lack of applied tension, the situation is more like an array of xylophone keys.
-The resonant frequency of the wire of 2 micrometer length is about 400 MHz.
-After Reference [5].
+Due to the clamping of the singlecrystal silicon bars at each end and the lack of applied tension, the situation is more like an array of xylophone keys.
+The resonant frequency of the wire of $2 \,\mu m$ length is about 400 MHz.
+After reprinted with permission from Ref.
+[5], Copyright 1999.
+American Institute of Physics.

-Reliability of concepts and approximate parameter values down to about L = 10 nm (100 atoms)
+Reliability of Concepts and Approximate Parameter Values Down to About L = 10 nm (100 Atoms)

-The large extent of the "classical" range of scaling, from 1 mm down to perhaps $10 \, \text{nm}$, is related to the stability (constancy) of the basic microscopic properties of condensed matter (conventional building and engineering materials) almost down to the scale L of $10 \, \text{nm}$ or $100 \, \text{atoms}$ in line, or a million atoms per cube.
+The large extent of the "classical" range of scaling, from 1 mm down to perhaps 10 nm, is related to the stability (constancy) of the basic microscopic properties of condensed matter (conventional building and engineering materials) almost down to the scale L of 10 nm or 100 atoms in line, or a million atoms per cube.

-Typical microscopic properties of condensed matter are the interatomic spacing, the mass density, the bulk speed of sound v_s , Young's modulus Y, the bulk modulus B, the cohesive energy U_o , the electrical resistivity ρ , thermal conductivity K, the relative magnetic and dielectric susceptibilities κ and ε , the Fermi energy E_F and work function φ of a metal, and the bandgap of a semiconductor or insulator, E_g .
-A timely example in which bulk properties are retained down to nanometer sample sizes is afforded by the CdSe "quantum dot" fluorescent markers, which are described below.
+Typical microscopic properties of condensed matter are interatomic spacing, mass density, bulk speed of sound $v_s$ , Young's modulus Y, bulk modulus B, cohesive energy $U_o$ , electrical resistivity $\rho$ , thermal conductivity K, relative magnetic and dielectric susceptibilities $\kappa$ and $\varepsilon$ , Fermi energy $E_F$ and work function $\varphi$ of a metal, and bandgap of a semiconductor or insulator, $E_g$ .
+A timely example in which bulk properties are retained down to nanometer sample sizes is afforded by the CdSe "QD" fluorescent markers, which are described below.

-Nanophysics built into the properties of bulk matter
+Nanophysics Built into the Properties of Bulk Matter

-Even if we can describe the size scale of $1 \, \text{mm} - 10 \, \text{nm}$ as one of "classical scaling", before distinctly size-related anomalies are strongly apparent, a nanotechnologist must appreciate that many properties of bulk condensed matter already require concepts of nanophysics for their understanding.
+Even if we can describe the size scale of 1 mm to 10 nm as one of "classical scaling," before distinctly size-related anomalies are strongly apparent, a nanotechnologist must appreciate that many properties of bulk condensed matter already require concepts of nanophysics for their understanding.
 This might seem obvious, in that atoms themselves are completely nanophysical in their structure and behavior!

-Beyond this, however, the basic modern understanding of semiconductors, involving energy bands, forbidden gaps, and effective masses m^ for free electrons and free holes, is based on nanophysics in the form of Schrodinger's equation as applied to a periodic structure.
+Beyond this, however, the basic modern understanding of semiconductors, involving energy bands, forbidden gaps, and effective masses $m^{}$ for free electrons and free holes, is based on nanophysics in the form of Schrödinger's equation as applied to a periodic structure.

-Periodicity, a repeated unit cell of dimensions a,b,c (in three dimensions) profoundly alters the way an electron (or a "hole", which is the inherently positively charged absence of an electron) moves in a solid.
-As we will discuss more completely below, ranges (bands) of energy of the free carrier exist for which the carrier will pass through the periodic solid with no scattering at all, much in the same way that an electromagnetic wave will propagate without attenuation in the passband of a transmission line.
+Periodicity, a repeated unit cell of dimensions $a \times b \times c$ (in three dimensions), profoundly alters the way an electron (or a "hole," which is the inherently positively charged in the absence of an electron) moves in a solid.
+As we discuss more completely in the following, ranges (bands) of energy of the free carrier exist for which the carrier will pass through the periodic solid with no scattering at all, much in the same way that an electromagnetic wave will propagate without attenuation in the passband of a transmission line.
 In energy ranges between the allowed bands, gaps appear, where no moving carriers are possible, in analogy to the lack of signal transmission in the stopband frequency range of a transmission line.

-So, the "classical" range of scaling as mentioned above is one in which the consequences of periodicity for the motions of electrons and holes (wildly "non-classical", if referred to Newton's Laws, for example) are unchanged.
-In practice, the properties of a regular array of 100 atoms on a side, a nanocrystal containing only a million atoms, is still large enough to be accurately described by the methods of solid state physics.
-If the material is crystalline, the properties of a sample of 106 atoms are likely to be an approximate guide to the properties of a bulk sample.
+Therefore, the "classical" range of scaling as mentioned earlier is one in which the consequences of periodicity for the motions of electrons and holes (wildly "nonclassical," if referred to Newton's laws, for example) are unchanged.
+In practice, the properties of a regular array of 100 atoms on a side, a nanocrystal containing only a million atoms, is still large enough to be accurately described by the methods of solid-state physics.
+If the material is crystalline, the properties of a sample of 10 atoms are likely to be an approximate guide to the properties of a bulk sample.
 To extrapolate the bulk properties from a 100-atom-per-side simulation may not be too far off.